Fargo Moorhead Area Pet Acupuncture

 Is Acupuncture Safe for Pets?

-Acupuncture is safe form of medical treatment for animals when it is administered by a properly trained veterinarian.
+Acupuncture is a safe form of medical treatment for animals when it is administered by a properly trained veterinarian.
 Side effects of acupuncture are rare, but they do exist.
 An animal’s condition may seem worse for up to 48 hours after a treatment.
 Other animals become lethargic or sleepy for 24 hours.
 These effects are an indication that some physiological changes are developing, and they are most often followed by an improvement in the animal’s condition.

 What is the next step?